structured-log/structured-log/README.md

 		// Whatever custom options you need...
 	};

-	var log = serilog.configure()
+	var log = structuredLog.configure()
 		.writeTo(myCustomSink(customSinkOptions))
 		.createLogger();

 ### Batched custom sink

-Batched sinks process a batch of log events at a time.
-Serilogjs buffers log events until the log queue is flushed.
+Batched sinks process a batch of log events at a time. *structured-log* buffers log events until the log queue is flushed.
 By simply replacing the *emit* function with *emitBatch* you can convert your sink to work in batched mode, accepting an *array* of log events instead of just a single  log event.

 	var myCustomSink = function (options) {
 		return {